-Grades will be mailed to students as soon as possible, usually within two weeks following the final examination period.
-Grade information will not be released by telephone.
+Final grades are available on WebAdvisor within two weeks of the final examination period for each semester.
+Students may receive printed copies of their final grades if requested.
+Grade information is not released by telephone.
 Grades may be withheld if all financial commitments to the College have not been met.